osdrv/staticme/README.md

 ### Options:

   * -f, --path:     path to be served in, current if omitted
   * -p, --port:     port to bind, 8080 by default
   * -h, --host:     host to start up, 0.0.0.0 by default
   * -i, --index:    index file name, index.html by default
-  * --ws-port:    websocket port, 8090 by default.
+  * -ws, --ws_port: websocket port, 8090 by default.
 Available since 0.3.0

 ### Starting up